Economic Shocks, Opportunity Costs, and the Supply of Politicians: Effects of Job Loss on Political Entry

 \textbf{Effect timing.}\quad Next, we take a closer look at the dynamics in the estimated treatment effects.
-Given that deciding to become a candidate and preparing for an election campaign requires time and planning, we start by examining whether our results differ by proximity to the next local election.\footnote{As mentioned in Section \ref{sec:background_elections}, in order to become candidates, individuals need to be affiliated to a political party one year prior to the election.
-Additionally, parties choose their candidates during party conventions, which occur a few months before the election.} Appendix Figure \ref{fig:es_layoffyear} shows results when splitting the sample by the layoff year (2009, 2010, or 2011).\footnote{For this analysis and the subsequent year-level event-study model, we assign control workers the layoff year of its matched treated worker.} We find that the positive effects of job loss on party memberships and candidacies are not driven by one specific treatment year, suggesting that temporal proximity to the local election does not matter.
+Given that deciding to become a candidate and preparing for an election campaign requires time and planning, we start by examining whether our results differ by proximity to the next local election.
+Appendix Figure \ref{fig:es_layoffyear} shows results when splitting the sample by the layoff year (2009, 2010, or 2011).
+We find that the positive effects of job loss on party memberships and candidacies are not driven by one specific treatment year, suggesting that temporal proximity to the local election does not matter.
 This dynamic also supports the external validity of our results.
-For instance, there is a concern that political responses following layoffs in 2009 could differ from other layoffs, given the proximity to the 2008 financial crisis.
+For instance, there may be the concern that political responses following layoffs in 2009 could differ from other layoffs, given the proximity to the 2008 financial crisis.
 However, our results show similar effects for layoffs occurring in 2010 and 2011, once the crisis had already faded out in Brazil \citep{barbosa2010}.

-In addition, we conduct a yearly-level analysis exploiting more detailed information on the exact timing when individuals join a political party.\footnote{We also rely on the year-level model when investigating the labor market consequences of layoffs (that we discussed before) as well as the consequences of layoffs for individuals' engagement with political campaigns (which will be presented in the following paragraph).} We estimate the following event-study model for new party memberships measured in each year relative to the layoff: